databio/bedbase/docs/geniml/code/create-consensus-peaks-python.md

 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput " data-mime-type="text/markdown">
 <p>Depending on the task the universe can be smooth by setting <code>merge</code> option with the distance below witch peaks should be merged together and
 <code>filter_size</code> with minimum size of peak that should be part of the universe.
 Instead of using maximum likelihood cutoff one can also defined cutoff with <code>cutoff</code> option.
-If it is set to 1 the result is union universe, and when to number of files it wil produce intersection universe:</p>
+If it is set to 1 the result is union universe, and when to number of files it will produce intersection universe:</p>

 </div>
 </div>